Tuning interactions between static-field-shielded polar molecules with microwaves: Introduction

-In this work, we show that the interaction potential between static-field-shielded molecules can also be widely tuned by adding a circularly polarised microwave field.
+In this work, we show that the interaction potential between static-field-shielded molecules can also be widely tuned by adding a circularly polarized microwave field.
 Combining static electric fields with microwaves for shielding has been considered in the past.
-Gorshkov \emph{et al.}~\cite{Gorshkov2008} proposed to cancel the first-order dipole-dipole interactions of the static and microwave fields through careful tuning of the field parameters, realising a completely repulsive shield from the second-order interactions, while Karman~\cite{Karman2020} considered compensating an elliptically polarised microwave field with a static field, such that the molecules are shielded by an effectively pure circularly polarised microwave field.
+B\"uchler \emph{et al.}~\cite{Buchler2007PRL, Buchler2007NP} studied the effective two- and three-body interaction potentials of dipolar molecules in combined static and microwave fields.
+Building on those ideas, Gorshkov \emph{et al.}~\cite{Gorshkov2008} proposed to cancel the first-order dipole-dipole interactions of the static and microwave fields through careful tuning of the field parameters, realising a completely repulsive shield from the second-order interactions, while Karman~\cite{Karman2020} considered supplementing an elliptically polarized microwave field with a small static field, such that the molecules are shielded by an effectively pure circularly polarized microwave field.
+Schmidt \emph{et al.}~\cite{Schmidt2022} considered microwave shielding with the addition of a small static field to tune the interactions.
 Our proposal differs from these earlier ideas in that the collisional shielding arises mostly from the static electric field~\cite{Mukherjee2023}; the role of the microwave field is to tune the interaction parameters by modifying the long-range interaction potential.
 We carry out our calculations for CaF, which is particularly well suited to static-field shielding~\cite{Mukherjee2023} as both two-body and three-body losses are strongly suppressed.
 We find that the characteristic length scales of the interaction, the s-wave scattering length and the dipole length, can be tuned in both sign and magnitude, and that collisional shielding remains effective throughout.